 Specialized Foster Care serves children who have been determined to be abused, neglected, or dependent.
 The children have significant behavioral, developmental, or emotional issues.
 They require more intensive services and monitoring, or may be in the process of being stepped down from placement.

 Foster Care Home Licensing

 Bethany for Children & Families provides supervision and guidance to applicant foster parents and/or adoptive parents in Illinois for foster home/adoption-only licensing.

 Qualifications to Become a Foster Parent

-Foster parents shall be stable, law abiding, responsible, mature individuals.
+Foster parents must be stable, law abiding, responsible, mature individuals.
 Foster parents must be at least 21 years of age.
 Being a foster parent requires a lot of patience and understanding.
 Foster children have many needs that can be challenging for an agency or for a foster family to meet.
 Each person has many strengths and skills and can make a unique contribution to a child's life.

 Process to Become a Foster Parent

 A licensing representative will be assigned to work with you to obtain a foster care license for your home and schedule you for a required free training.
 After licensing and training are completed, children may be placed in your home.
 Annual continuing education to enhance skills is also required.